CUSTIS-public/CUSTIS.Generator.Docx/README.md

 # Advanced features

-[Json Path expressions](https://goessner.net/articles/JsonPath) can be used to query data. `CUSTIS.Generator.Docx` uses `Json.NET` (from Newtonsoft).
+[Json Path expressions](https://goessner.net/articles/JsonPath) can be used to query data (use it as `Tag` in Word content control). `CUSTIS.Generator.Docx` uses `Json.NET` (from Newtonsoft).
 You can get some samples of JSON path [here](https://www.newtonsoft.com/json/help/html/QueryJsonSelectToken.htm).

 # Release